orca-so/typescript-sdk/README.md

 # Technical Notes

 **Decimals & OrcaU64**

 The SDK relies on the use of [Decimal](https://github.com/MikeMcl/decimal.js/) for number inputs and Decimal/[OrcaU64](https://github.com/orca-so/typescript-sdk/blob/main/src/public/utils/orca-u64.ts) for token-value inputs.
 If a Decimal instance is provided for a token-value input, it will be automatically transformed to the token's scale.

 **Funding Associated Token Addresses**

 The swap() function assumes the owner keypair address has already created & initialized the [associated token addresses](https://spl.solana.com/associated-token-account) for the trading pair tokens.
 The swap will fail if this is not the case.

+**Stability of the Public Util Functions**

+We hope you find the tools we used to build our API useful in the public/utils folder.
+Due to our on-going development of the Orca platform, we cannot guarrantee the stability of the util APIs.
+The trading APIs can only be upgraded on major version updates.

 # Support